Asylnn/Discord-Waifu-Fight/README.md

 # Discord-Waifu-Fight
-The New Discord Version of Waifu Fight
+The New v1.0 Discord Version of Waifu Fight (Nowadays known as Nanina, Nanina Rizumu or Nanina Bot)